doe300/VC4CL/doc/Images.md

 Texture formats directly matching the OpenCL image format (e.g. CL_RGBA, CL_UNORM_INT8 and RGBA8888(R)) need only to be unpacked into their components.
 For any other format (e.g. CL_HALF_FLOAT, CL_LUMINANCE and S16F) the constant components need to be set after unpacking.

+**NOTE:** Alternatively could store images always as RGBA32R (at least for 8 bits per channel), would make writing/reading host- and device-side so much easier!

 ## Texture formats

 VideoCore IV supports T and LT-format (as well as raster-format for RGBA32R and YUYV422R)